TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 _reference length_ R<sub>L</sub> that determines the sampling rate corresponding
 to the opacity.

-TODO: Consider a sampled opacity value o, so 1 - o = t, the sampled transmittance, where the step size is the reference length. t = exp(-&sigma; R<sub>L</sub>).
+Consider a sampled opacity value o, so 1 - o = t, the sampled transmittance, where the step size is the reference length. t = exp(-&sigma; R<sub>L</sub>).
 Then over this step, &sigma; = - ln(t) R<sub>L</sub>.